 My hair is naturally light brown with slight tinge of dark blonde on the ends.
 For my fights I dye it deep red, it’s a part of the image I created.
 I always fight in black leggings and tight black long sleeved shirt so that the huge skull tattoo on my whole back is invisible.
 It’s the only thing I can be recognized with, so I have to hide it.
 My long hair is either pulled into a ponytail or a bun.

-I take out my contacts, looking into my natural chocolate brown eyes in the mirror.
+I take out my contacts, looking into my natural hazel brown eyes in the mirror.
 One may think, why go through the trouble, when I’m wearing a mask anyways?
 I’d rather be careful than sorry.
 I don’t want anyone to recognize me.
 The Ghost exists strictly on the ring and that’s where she stays.

 Having gone through my whole ‘back to normal’ routine, I get in my black Dodge Challenger, open the garage with the remote and head home.
 The drive takes no longer than 15 minutes, as my house is on the outskirts of town in the same direction as the garage.
 The houses in the neighborhood are quite far apart from each other and there are barely any neighbors, but still I’d rather not take my chances with coming here as Ghost.

 I park my car in the garage and get into my house.
 It’s a decent one story house with 2 bedrooms, 2 bathrooms, pretty big kitchen and a cute living room with a fireplace.
 I got it pretty cheap, since it’s pretty far from the downtown.
 The colors dominating here are white, grey and black.
-There are some accents of red and gold here and there, like the pillows on the couch or vase in the hall, or the coffee machine in the kitchen, but y0u won’t find any other color here.
+There are some accents of red and gold here and there, like the pillows on the couch or vase in the hall, or the coffee machine in the kitchen, but you won’t find any other color here.
 And I like it that way.